 There are as many ways to see fall color as there are fall colors in Wisconsin.
 Each area of the state has its own personality – flat farmland, driftless hills, river valleys, woodlands and wetlands, lakes – you get the idea.
 This is not unlike the multitude of artists who reside in rural communities; some are well known around the state but with seldom-seen studios.

 October’s urban landscape shouldn’t be overlooked during peak leaf season.
 The Madison Museum of Contemporary Art helps get Dane County artists visible and the city of Madison stirring at autumn’s crescendo by sponsoring Gallery Night.
-This year, 50-plus venues, including studios, galleries, coffee houses, and retail stores, will feature demonstrations, installations and exhibitions in every medium imaginable.
+More than fifty venues, including studios, galleries, coffee houses, and retail stores, will feature demonstrations, installations and exhibitions in every medium imaginable.

 The Earth, Wood and Fire Tour features the work from many Cambridge and Rockdale pottery studios that have helped put those communities on the map, plus other South Central Wisconsin artists tucked among its rural roads, the Rock River and the little lakes that define the area.